What is it?

 Why should you use it?

-A shortage of pediatric specialists has affected the ability to deliver care, with waitlists for a developmental specialist spanning between 6 months - 1 year.
+A shortage of specialists (music therapists, pediatric specialists, etc.) has affected the ability to deliver care, with wait lists for a developmental specialist spanning between 6 months - 1 year.
 For that reason, specialists are evolving their handwritten assessments to digital materials which can be administered remotely, similar to Telehealth.

 How does it work?